RobinHankin/frab/inst/rjournal/motivation-letter/motivation-letter.md

 effective as a result.

 * Rewording for clarity
-* Inclusion of introduction to problem by way of an illustrative R session showing the motivation for the package
+* Inclusion of an introduction to problem by way of an illustrative R session showing the motivation for the package
-* Discussion of `dplyr::bind_rows()` as suggested [although I would suggest that most of the confusion surrounding the package may be "adding rows" and indeed the multiple definitions of "table"].
+* Discussion of `dplyr::bind_rows()` as suggested
 * Discussion of related R functionality added, including a section on SQL formalism.
 One unexpectedly difficult challenge for me developing the `frab` package is search engine discoverability.